Chapter 5 Parts-of-Speech Tagging

 More details on token attributes can be found in spaCy API documentation.

-In Chapter 4, we provide a primitive working pipeline for text analytics.
-Here we like to revise the workflow to satisfy different goals in computational text analytics (See Figure 5.1).
+In Chapter 4, we introduced a basic pipeline for text analytics.
+We now refine this workflow to accommodate different analytical goals (see Figure 5.1).

 library(quanteda)